rudberga/CI-MS3-calm/README.md

 > *- "As a user of the website, I expect to have all my own posts gathered on my profile page, so I easily can get an overview of my contributions"*

-> *- "As a user of the website, I expect to , so I "*
+> *- "As a user of the website, I expect to ... , so I ..."*

 ### Strategy

-TEXT HERE
+The main goal of this website is to create a sort of hub where users can come to find new artist they have not heard about, and also contribute with their own.
+The focus is on calm music so the users can trust that they will only get those recommendations.
+Users will be able to check artist without creating an account, however, in order to add their own artists they need to create an account.

 Project goals: